Program Components

 One-on-One Peer Mentoring:

+Peer Mentors will provide guidance and ongoing feedback to Access Program students to discuss their college goals, academic progress, campus resources, and assist with overall transition to the university.
+Peer Mentors will also provide support for each section of SLS 1501 and for the Friday Fuel-Up sessions.
 Each Access student will be required to meet individually with their Peer Mentor for individualized guidance and ongoing feedback to assist with their overall transition to the university.